-On Friday, the UK sees the first of a round of locally organised ‘school strikes’, in towns and cities across the country.
+On Friday 12th Feb 2019, UK saw the first of a round of locally organised ‘school strikes’, in towns and cities across the country.

-Children as young as ten will down their pens and pencils and walk out of school, to demand action on climate change.
+Children as young as ten downed their pens and pencils and walk out of school, to demand action on climate change.

-It started in Sweden last August, when 15-year-old Greta Thunberg staged a protest in front of her country’s parliament.
+It started in Sweden in August 2018, when 15-year-old Greta Thunberg staged a protest in front of her country’s parliament.
 Then, thanks to social media, it snowballed.
-In addition to ‘Fridays for Future’, students are focusing on March 15th, as a global day of action.
+In addition to ‘Fridays for Future’, students focused on March 15th, as a global day of action.

 But why am I sharing this?
 Well, as a by-product of their involvement, the students are sowing the seeds for confident adulthoods, because this action will serve them, and hopefully the climate, well.